 Acupuncture is widely believed to have originated in traditional Chinese medicine, with the earliest relevant records documenting its usage in 100 BC.
 In this form, acupuncture was applied on the basis of numerous methods and theories about medicine in the body, ranging from bloodletting to the manipulation of spiritual energy.
 A major common aspect, though, was the understanding of specific points on the body where acupuncture needles could be effectively placed.
 Most of the modern foundations for acupuncture were not developed until well into the 16th or 17th century; by this time, the practice had started to spread from Asia to Europe.

 Traditional Chinese medicine such as acupuncture still is used for cultural or alternative medicine reasons, but belief in its applications in treating disease or acting in place of anesthetics for surgery has largely declined.
 Contemporary medical acupuncture, while taking cues from the traditional form, is informed by and works alongside conventional modern medicine, using safe practices and established anatomical and neurological models.
 CMA techniques are more commonly used with other therapeutic treatments than by itself, and formal diagnoses are made before any acupuncture is performed.

-Though based in traditional techniques, modern acupuncture relies on current medical understanding of the body to treat conditions.
+Though based on traditional techniques, modern acupuncture relies on a current medical understanding of the body to treat conditions.
 CMA is a valuable tool in a therapist’s box of treatments for patients dealing with short-term or chronic pain.